Beakii/bdodle/README.md

  - [ ] Add suspense components to show loading spinners on stateful components
  - [x] Add leaderboard component with shadcn ui skeleton loading while not signed in
  - [x] Connect leaderboard component with database table
+ - [ ] Add toast component for on login + when you submit score to DB
- - [ ] Add a user dashboard with previous scores
+ - [ ] Add a share button on daily
  ---
  ## Debug
  - [x] Fix AnswerTable validation (Arrows on contri and connection not working correctly)